S3-working-group/s3-practical-guide/content/src/patterns/evolving-organizations/create-a-pull-system-for-organizational-change.md

 -   Bring in patterns that help to solve current and important problems.
 -   Don't break what's already working!
 -   Meet everyone where they are …
--   … and let them choose their own pace.
+-   … and support everyone to make necessary changes at a manageable pace.